 If you are looking for services, skills or products, our quick and easy search facility will take you straight to those members who may be able to help.
-Whether you seek an estate agent/letting agency, a packet of half inch nails, custom made curtains and home interior, nearly new clothes, hair styling, beauty therapy, hand- crafted gifts & art, bed & breakfast or simple restaurants and pubs with good food, good drink and a room for the night, a coffee shop, newspaper in the morning from the local news agents, a farmers market or fresh bread from our bakery and of course a great vetinary practice you will find it all here.
+Whether you seek an estate agent/letting agency, a packet of half inch nails, custom made curtains and home interior, nearly new clothes, hair styling, beauty therapy, hand- crafted gifts & art, bed & breakfast or restaurants and pubs with good food, good drink and a room for the night, a coffee shop, newspaper in the morning from the local news agents, a family butcher’s, a farmers market or fresh bread from our bakery and of course a great vetinary practice you will find it all here.
 We also are fortunate to have a wonderful Post Office and Co – Op both of who offer cash back services.
 We have recently gained a general handyman qualified to carry out basic electrics.
 If you have other questions please use our “Contact Us” facility and we shall aim to reply within 48 hours, weekends and bank holidays accepted.

 THE THREE AIMS OF THE WBA ARE:

 a) TO PROMOTE THE BUSINESSES